Linear Fault Estimators for Nonlinear Systems: An Ultra-Local Model Design: Fault estimator design

 \begin{prop}\emph{\textbf{(ISS Estimation Error Dynamics)} Consider the error dynamics \eqref{eq:observer_dynamics_1} and suppose there exist matrices $P \in {\mathbb{R}^{n_z \times n_z}}, P \succ0, R \in {\mathbb{R}^{n_z \times m}}$, and $ Q \in {\mathbb{R}^{n_z \times m}}$ satisfying the inequality

 for some given $\epsilon>0$ and matrix $X$ defined as

 with $A_a$ and $C_a$ in \eqref{eq:augmented_matrices}.
 Then, the estimation error dynamics in \eqref{eq:observer_dynamics_1} is ISS with input $[\omega_a^\top,\nu_a^\top]^\top$.
-Moreover, the ISS-gain from $[\omega_a^\top,\nu_a^\top]^\top$ to the estimation error $e$ in \eqref{eq:observer_dynamics_1} is upper bounded by $ 2 \|P {\left[ \right]} \| \epsilon^{-1}$ with $E = P^{^{-1}} R $ and $K = P^{^{-1}} Q $.} \end{prop} \emph{\textbf{Proof}}: The proof can be found in Appendix \ref{ap:propos1_proof}. $\blacksquare$\\
+Moreover, the ISS-gain from $[\omega_a^\top,\nu_a^\top]^\top$ to the estimation error $e$ in \eqref{eq:observer_dynamics_1} is upper bounded by $ 2 \|P {\left[ \right]} \| \epsilon^{-1}$ with $E = P^{^{-1}} R $ and $K = P^{^{-1}} Q $.} \end{prop} \emph{\textbf{Proof}}: The proof can be found in Appendix \ref{ap:propos1_proof}. $\blacksquare$

-\begin{rem}\emph{\textbf{(LMI Feasibility)} If $F_y$ in \eqref{eq:sys} is full row rank (i.e., there are as many sensor faults as sensors), the LMI in \eqref{eq:stability_lmi} is always infeasible (observability of $(A_a,C_a)$ is lost) \cite{edwards2006comparison, edwards2000sliding, frank1989robust}.
-The standard practice to circumvent this issue is to assume $\text{rank}[F_y] < m$, \cite{edwards2006comparison, edwards2000sliding, frank1989robust}.
-Note that this is only a necessary condition for the estimator to exist, but it does not guarantee the LMI in \eqref{eq:stability_lmi} to be feasible (this has to be checked on a case-by-case basis).} \end{rem}

-Proposition 1 is used to enforce that all trajectories of the estimation error dynamics \eqref{eq:observer_dynamics_1} exist and are bounded for all $t \geq 0$.
+Proposition 1 is employed to ensure that all trajectories of the estimation error dynamics \eqref{eq:observer_dynamics_1} exist and are bounded for all $t \geq 0$.
 If the observer gains $(E, K)$ satisfy the ISS LMI in \eqref{eq:stability_lmi}, boundedness and asymptotic stability for vanishing $\omega_a$ and $\nu_a$ is guaranteed.
-This follows directly from Assumption \ref{assum:state_boundedness}, Assumption \ref{assum:cr_assumption}, and Definition \ref{def:iss}.
+This follows directly from Assumptions \ref{assum:state_boundedness}-\ref{assum:noise_diff}, and Definition \ref{def:iss}.